datafac/memory/README.md

 An immutable reference type that wraps a ReadOnlyMemory\<byte\> buffer.

 ## ReadOnlySequenceBuilder
-A helper struct that supports efficient building of ReadOnlySequence\<T\>.
+A helper class that supports efficient building of ReadOnlySequence\<T\>.

 ## ReadOnlyMemorySegment
 An implementation of ReadOnlySequenceSegment\<T\>.